soniabrami/toddmotto.github.io/about.md

 class: about
 ---

-I'm Todd, a 25 year old front-end engineer from England, UK working as a Developer Advocate at [Telerik](http://telerik.com).
+I'm Todd, a 25 year old front-end engineer from England, UK, working as a Developer Advocate at [Telerik](http://telerik.com).
 Founder of [Voux](//voux.io), a project to bring JavaScript and Angular training to developers all around the world through online and workshop training.
 I'm also a [Developer Expert](//developers.google.com/experts/people/todd-motto) at Google, [conference speaker](//speakerdeck.com/toddmotto) and [open source](//github.com/toddmotto) evangelist.

 <div class="about__talk">
   <img src="img/about.jpg">